 You need to sustain that love.

-Hanging onto the shear memory of it isn't enough.
+Hanging onto the memory of love and fun times together isn't enough.
 You need to actually show your spouse, every day, that you love him.

 You loved him first.